Western Apache language

 The Western Apache language is a Southern Athabaskan language spoken among the 14,000 Western Apaches in Mexico in the states of Sonora and Chihuahua and in east-central Arizona.
 There are approximately 6,000 speakers living on the San Carlos Reservation and 7,000 living on the Fort Apache Reservation.
-In Mexico they mainly live in Hermosillo, Sonora, and other native communities in Chihuahua.
+In Mexico, they mainly live in Hermosillo, Sonora, and other native communities in Chihuahua.

+Dialects

 Goodwin (1938) claims that Western Apache can be divided into five dialect groupings: